 Alaska Salmon Fishing

-Fish for trophy Alaska salmon without breaking the bank!
-Our awesome Alaska salmon fishing trips are all inclusive and fully guided…Just show up with a license and lunch ready to fish!
+Our awesome Alaska salmon fishing trips are fully guided…Just show up with a license and get ready to fish!

 The Kenai River is home to some of the worlds largest Salmon, the Kenai is truly remarkable, hosting not one, but two runs each of king, red, and silver salmon not to mention ridiculous amounts of pink salmon every other year.
 In fact, as a testament to being Alaska’s top salmon river, the Kenai River holds world records for 3 out of the 4 salmon species that return to it!
 Moreover, there are also several more productive salmon rivers and saltwater fisheries within easy access providing both diverse and reliable fishing opportunities for our guests all summer long.